Learning to decode body language is powerful and one of the most important nonverbal communication skills.

 What it Means: This handshake is a breath of fresh air and signals mutual respect for both parties.

-An equal handshake signals confidence, openness, and power during an interaction and leaves both interactants feeling warm and fuzzy inside.
+An equal handshake signals confidence, openness, and power during an interaction and leaves both participants feeling warm and fuzzy inside.

-Handshakes also aren’t universal—some cultures, like Japan, commonly bow as a greeting, and other cultures, like Italy or Spain, give a kiss on the cheek.
+Handshakes also aren’t universal—some cultures commonly bow as a greeting, as they do in Japan, and people in other cultures give a kiss on the cheek, as they do in Italy or Spain.

 A good rule of thumb is to only shake hands when you know the other person will warmly reciprocate it.
-Otherwise, a head nod is a good option—or wait for the other person to initiate first.
+Otherwise, a head nod is a good option—or wait for the other person to initiate the handshake.

-On another important note, older people require less pressure, so avoid crushing their hand with your firm grip.
+On another important note, older people require less pressure, so avoid crushing an older person’s hand with your firm grip.
 When shaking hands with a higher-status individual, allow them to set the length and pressure of the handshake first, and follow up with an equal exchange for maximum bonding.

-Description: Displaying similar body language to other interactants during a social situation.
+Displaying similar body language to other participants during a social situation.

 The Science: Mirroring is powerful.
-Studies have shown that mirroring leads to:
+Studies have shown that mirroring leads to the following:

 - Positive evaluations.
 So mirror your manager to build rapport.